vuejs/awesome-vue/README.md

 - [tato music player](https://github.com/tatoMa/neteast-cloud-music-player) - A mobile first, handwritten, responsive web app for music fans written in Vue and Vuetify.
 - [Sheiley Shop](https://github.com/itsalb3rt/sheiley_shop_app) - PWA to track personal purchases, No more paper and pencil to go to the supermarket 🏬 Vue and Vuetify
 - [Afterman](https://github.com/itsalb3rt/afterman) - 🌕 Create beutiful docs in markdown and HTML from postman collection.
 Using Quasar Framework
+- [Greenpress Admin Panel](https://github.com/greenpress/admin-panel) - The Admin panel of Greenpress, a fully-operative open-source for creating blogs and content websites.
-- [Greenpress](https://github.com/greenpress) - Fully-operative open-source for creating blogs and content websites
+- [Greenpress Blog-Front](https://github.com/greenpress/blog-front) - The frontend application service of Greenpress, a fully-operative open-source for creating blogs and content websites.

 ### Commercial Products

 - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.